-We take a look at the best golf drivers 2020.
+We take a look at the best golf drivers.
 Is now the time to upgrade?
 Let's see what's on the market

 Best Golf Drivers

-So, what’s been happening so far as technology is concerned – specifically with the big stick, and what are the best golf drivers 2020 has to offer?
+So, what’s been happening so far as technology is concerned – specifically with the big stick, and what are the best golf drivers currently on the market.?

 Golf’s biggest brands continue break new ground on the innovation front, making it an exciting time to buy a new driver.